 Estimated

 Useful

-Lives
+Description Lives

-10 years
+Furniture and equipment - Trust 10 years

-3 - 10 years
+Furniture and equipment - provider 3 - 10 years

-3 years
+Computer hardware and software 3 years

 1-E-5.
 Compensated Absences Payable

 Vacation and other compensated absences benefits are accrued as a liability as the benefits are earned if the employees' rights to receive compensation are attributable to services already rendered and it is probable that the employer will compensate the employees for the benefits through paid time off or some other means.